 - Price as of 10/31/2020 17:53 PDT(more info about ad)

 In the budget-friendly realm, we were very careful on what to recommend since there’s plenty of cheap pickups to be found that sound so awful it’s better not to get them at all.

 As a quite solid mixture of a strong sound and a cheap price, we opted for the single-coil Tele pickup by Musiclily.
 Crafted for the Telecaster bridge position, this two-conductor piece utilizes a ceramic magnet with a PVC-coated magnet wire and a resistance between 5k and 6k.

 When it comes to packaging, design and overall build quality, this thing feels cheap, of course.
-Seeing that you can get it for less than $10, you should not be surprised by the plastic rubbery feel it brings, but the reason why we opted for this fella is the fact that the sound is actually pretty darn solid.
+Seeing that you can get it for such a low price, you should not be surprised by the plastic rubbery feel it brings, but the reason why we opted for this fella is the fact that the sound is actually pretty darn solid.

 It captures a strong mid-range driven attack with nice bright trebles and a decent amount of bass to round it all up.
 Even better, the Musiclily fella here sounds better than the vast majority of stock pickups that come with beginner guitars, making it a great solution for players looking to give their cheap newbie six-strings a nice kick to the next level.
 For this price, these are easily among the best single-coil pickups for the money.

 - DiMarzio ISCV2 Evolution Single Coil Pickup Black

 - Price as of 10/31/2020 17:53 PDT(more info about ad)

 Finally, a mid-range price option with exceptional versatility – the ISCV2 Evolution model from DiMarzio.
 This pickup has shown the ability to cover just about any genre, as well as adapt to any pedal you might add to your sonic mix.